 - Parents/carers are the key people in teaching their children about sex, relationships and growing up.
 All policies are available for inspection by parents/carers.
 The school will endeavour to work in partnership with parents in order that the RSE programme will complement and support their role as parents and carers - Teachers have a responsibility to ensure the safety and welfare of pupils, and because teachers act in loco parentis, the personal beliefs and attitudes of teachers will not influence the teaching of RSE within the PSHE framework - All parents/carers have the right to see the resources and materials that will be used in delivering the RSE curriculum and have the opportunity to discuss the content of what will be taught.
-Parents/carers will be invited in prior to the topic to view materials being used - All parents/carers have the right to withdraw their child from all or part of the RSE curriculum except for those parts included in the Statutory National Curriculum - Confidentiality see confidentiality policy - If safeguarding issues are suspected, teachers will follow usual safeguarding procedures. - Delivery of RSE will work more effectively if the school works in partnership with parents/carers and others in the wider community, using visitors where appropriate - Pupils with special needs will receive RSE.
+Parents/carers will be invited in prior to the topic to view materials being used for certain aspects of RSE and can, upon request, receive access to the full program of study. - Confidentiality see confidentiality policy - If safeguarding issues are suspected, teachers will follow usual safeguarding procedures. - Delivery of RSE will work more effectively if the school works in partnership with parents/carers and others in the wider community, using visitors whereappropriate - Pupils with special needs will receive RSE.
 Teachers may find they need to be more explicit and plan work in different ways in order to meet the individual needs of those children with special educational needs or learning difficulties.
 This will be discussed with individual parents/carers